Minions: The Rise of Gru: Plot

 Returning to his destroyed house, a distraught Knuckles laments his friends' betrayal and decides to give up villainy, sending Gru away.
 During a Chinese New Year parade in Chinatown, Otto and Gru find each other with the stone but are cornered by the Vicious 6, who in turn are confronted by Anti-Villain League agents.
-The Vicious 6 then use the stone to turn themselves into large superpowered versions of animals from the Zodiac and prepare to kill Gru by tying him to the hands of a clock tower to rip him apart.
+The Vicious 6 then use the stone to turn themselves into enormous superpowered versions of animals from the Zodiac and prepare to kill Gru by tying him to the hands of a clock tower to rip him apart.
 Kevin, Stuart and Bob find Gru, but are turned into a rabbit, a rooster and a goat, respectively.
 However, Knuckles returns and fights the Vicious 6 with the Minions.
-Encouraged by Chow's teaching, Kevin, Stuart and Bob "find their inner beast" and battle the Vicious 6 while Otto saves Gru, but Knuckles gets badly burnt by Belle's dragon flames when trying to take the stone back.
+Encouraged by Chow's teaching, Kevin, Stuart and Bob battle the Vicious 6 while Otto saves Gru, but Knuckles is critically burnt by Belle's dragon flames when trying to take the stone back.
 After Kevin, Stuart and Bob knock the Vicious 6 out, Gru uses the stone to turn them into rats.
-Congratulating the three Minions for saving his life, Gru reconciles and rehires the Minions and returns Stuart, Kevin and Bob back to normal.
+Congratulating the three Minions for saving his life, Gru reconciles with and rehires the Minions before returning Stuart, Kevin, and Bob back to normal.

 The Vicious 6 are arrested, except Knuckles, who is hospitalized and seemingly succumbs to his injuries, while the stone is confiscated by the Anti-Villain League.
-At Knuckles' funeral, Gru gives a heartfelt eulogy but is overjoyed when it is revealed Knuckles faked his death.
-He and Gru later drive off with the Minions.

-In a mid-credits scene, Gru attempts to hire Dr. Nefario in gratitude for an invention of his that helped him steal the stone.
-Nefario initially declines but changes his mind after Gru and the Minions beg, giving them a ride on a rocket-powered aircraft.
+At Knuckles' funeral, Gru gives a heartfelt eulogy but is overjoyed when he finds that Knuckles faked his death.
+Later, Gru hires Dr. Nefario in gratitude for an invention of his that helped him steal the stone.